On this page

 From the All Connections index page, click the Add icon and select Azure Cloud from the dropdown.

-Use the information below to configure your connection.
+Use the guidance below to provide information required to configure your connection.

 Field Description Cloud identification